 Depending on the type of credit card account you have, you may be able to accumulate reward points.
 Types of rewards include gift cards, discounts on food delivery and deals on household items.
 If you're already using your credit card to pay for essentials, it's worth checking to see what sorts of rewards your credit card issuer offers.
 You may be able to get something back for the purchases you're already making.

-When entering into a modified payment plan with your credit card company, it's crucial that you understand what you're signing up for.
-Here are some clarifying questions to ask your servicer:
+When entering into a modified payment plan with your credit card company, you need to understand what you're signing up for.
+Here are some clarifying questions to ask your credit card issuer:

 - If my monthly payments are temporarily deferred, will interest accrue during this period?